HosseinZahed/github-copilot-use-cases/12-code-nagivation.md

-Where is the function that calculates the item price?
+Where is the method that calculates the price of an item?